grimmelm/ctech404/ctech402/module_4/M4_H5P_Dictionaries-and-Loops/exercise_specs.md

 [ options for drag and drop:  f, f[flightd], flights, flights[f]]

 Q2: We would like to modify our output to print the names of the airports instead of their IATA codes.
-We added an additional dictionary who's keys are IATA codes and values are the airport names.
+We have added an additional dictionary whose keys are IATA codes and values are airport names.

 <pre>
 flights = { 124 : 'LAX',  156: 'JFK',  87: 'MIA', 35: 'IAD', 78: 'HNL' }